HR Consultancy

 So what can businesses do to ensure they retain their employees?

-• focusing on well-being, both physical and mental
+- Focusing on well-being, both physical and mental

-• encouraging flexible working
+- Encouraging flexible working

-• investing in skills, development and internal mobility
+- Investing in skills, development and internal mobility

-• evaluating employee value proposition
+- Evaluating employee value proposition

 Wellbeing

-Communication is key between management, HR and senior members of the team, when ensuring each employees wellbeing.
+Communication is key between management, HR and senior members of the team, when ensuring each employee’s wellbeing.
 There has to initially be a level of trust created to make employees want to come to you with their issues.

-At Gerald Edelman, we partner with Work Life Well to provide all employees with a health and wellbeing academy that has resources and online classes for bettering physical and mental wellbeing.
+At Gerald Edelman, we partner with Work Life Well to provide all employees with a health and wellbeing academy that has resources and online classes for better physical and mental wellbeing.
 The team at Work Life Well also host monthly workshops on a different topic, sharing their expert knowledge and advice.

 Acknowledging that both mental and physical wellbeing are valid.